 The staff of the Budget Division reviews the submitted requests with each of the departments and their respective divisions; changes to the requests are made at this time.
-Once all changes have been completed, the Chief Executive Officer reviews the final product.
-After the review, work sessions are scheduled with the departments, Budget Division staff, and the Chief Executive Officer for any final changes.
+Once all changes have been completed, the Executive Director reviews the final product.
+After his review, work sessions are scheduled with the departments, Budget Division staff, and the Chief Executive Officer for any final changes.
 These reviews begin in April and continue until the proposed budget is submitted to the PSTA Board.
-A proposed balanced budget is presented to the PSTA Board at a regularly scheduled Board meeting in June.
+A tentatively balanced budget is presented to the PSTA Board at a regularly scheduled Board meeting in May.